 You can learn more about yourself by exploring your purpose.

-- What is the purpose for spending time with your family?
+What is the purpose of spending time with your family?
 Friends?
 Hobbies?
-Schoolwork? - Are you spending more time in one area than the others? - Does the amount of time spent in each area match your purpose for each one?
+Schoolwork?
+Are you spending more time in one area than the others?

+Does the amount of time spent in each area match your purpose for each one?
 Use this mindfulness strategy to balance your time with your purpose.

 Find a quote that defines your purpose in life.
-Inspirational quotes can be found on the internet or favorite books you have read.
+You can find lots of inspirational quotes on the internet or by scouring through your favorite books.